ljw1004/csharpspec/csharp/expressions.md

 The optional *anonymous-function-signature* of an anonymous function defines the names and optionally the types of the formal parameters for the anonymous function.
 The scope of the parameters of the anonymous function is the *anonymous-function-body*. (§3.7) Together with the parameter list (if given) the anonymous-method-body constitutes a declaration space (§3.3).
 It is thus a compile-time error for the name of a parameter of the anonymous function to match the name of a local variable, local constant or parameter whose scope includes the *anonymous-method-expression* or *lambda-expression*.

-If an anonymous function has an *explicit-a**nonymous-**function**-signature*, then the set of compatible delegate types and expression tree types is restricted to those that have the same parameter types and modifiers in the same order.
+If an anonymous function has an *explicit-anonymous-function-signature*, then the set of compatible delegate types and expression tree types is restricted to those that have the same parameter types and modifiers in the same order.
 In contrast to method group conversions (§6.6), contra-variance of anonymous function parameter types is not supported.
-If an anonymous function does not have an *anonymous-**function**-signature*, then the set of compatible delegate types and expression tree types is restricted to those that have no `out` parameters.
+If an anonymous function does not have an *anonymous-function-signature*, then the set of compatible delegate types and expression tree types is restricted to those that have no `out` parameters.

-Note that an *anonymous-**function**-signature* cannot include attributes or a parameter array.
-Nevertheless, an *anonymous-**function**-signature* may be compatible with a delegate type whose parameter list contains a parameter array.
+Note that an *anonymous-function-signature* cannot include attributes or a parameter array.
+Nevertheless, an *anonymous-function-signature* may be compatible with a delegate type whose parameter list contains a parameter array.

 Note also that conversion to an expression tree type, even if compatible, may still fail at compile-time (§4.6).